rdabbs88/rdabbs88/README.md

 -->

 I am currently a Junior student at the University of Maryland, pursuing a double degree in Computer Science and Finance.
-I am passionate about technology, finance, and problem solving love constantly .
+I am passionate about technology, finance, and constantly learning new things.
 On a more personal note, I love playing soccer, traveling, hiking, snowboarding, playing board games, and meeting new people!

 - 📫 How to reach me: <br>